ihranova/ihranova/README.md

 ✔️ React Native Development<br/>
 ✔️ Speed Optimization, SEO, Technical SEO Audit<br/>

-👩‍💻 Additionally, I am open to making the transition into the right part-time role.
+👩‍💻 Additionally, I am open to making the transition into the right part-time role or freelance role.
 I am open to taking on new clients and projects.<br/>

 ✉️ Feel free to shoot me a message!<br/>